 As of May 1st 2015, Cuba no longer charges the $25 CUC exit fee to travelers leaving the country, this fee is now included in the price of your airline.

 Tap water in Cuba is not safe to drink, and bottled water can sometimes be difficult to find depending on where you are.
 If you plan on traveling to Cuba, I recommend picking up a LifeStraw Filtered Water Bottle.
 It’s better for the environment too!

 Can You Bring Back Cuban Cigars?

 I thought you’d never ask!
 So officially, if you are traveling to Cuba under one of the 12 special categories, you are now allowed to bring back $400 worth of souvenirs, including up to $100 worth of Cuban cigars.
 Yay!

 I managed to bring 30 Cuban cigars back into the United States.
-I was never questioned about tobacco, and it’s not listed on the customs form as something I have to declare.
+I was never questioned about tobacco, and it’s not listed on the customs form as something I have to declare anyway.